CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 can use multiple statements into one single {if} block using the beforementioned
 operators:

-Of course you can also have multiple statements inside a single if statement, using the or and and operators.
-Meaning you can actually have statements like

 ```{if $a >= $b and $b <= $c}true{else}false{/if}```.

 ### Foreach